design-automation/mobius-sim-funcs/documentation/analyze.md

 6. 'circularity': The ratio of the square of the perimeter to area (Davis and Benedikt, 1979).
 7. 'compactness': The ratio of average distance to the maximum distance (Michael Batty, 2001).
 8. 'cluster': The ratio of the radius of an idealized circle with the actual area of the isovist to the radius of an idealized circle with the actual perimeter of the circle (Michael Batty, 2001).

 **Parameters:**
-  * *origins:* A list of Rays or a list of Planes, to be used as the origins for calculating the isovists.
+  * *sensors:* A list of Rays or a list of Planes, to be used as the origins for calculating the isovists.
   * *entities:* The obstructions: faces, polygons, or collections.
   * *radius:* The maximum radius of the isovist.
   * *num\_rays:* The number of rays to generate when calculating isovists.